dinger1986/TRMM-Grafana/README.md

 1. Go along the top
 2. Find Agents_HostName and select one from the dropdown

+Reset Passwords:
+From command line do: `grafana-cli admin reset-admin-password admin`

 ##
 ###
 ### Updating Dashboards (incase theres new ones)